horans/pardot-form-ajax-handler/README.md

 Extra configuration can pass to PFAH by add `data` properties to `.pfah-wrapper`.

 * `data-state="no"`: PFAH will not save "done" state into `localStorage`, and will not show `.pfah-done` next time when user visit the page.
+* `data-source="source"`: PFAH will add a `[type="hidden"]` to pass current url to Pardot for tracking purpose.
+    * You have to add `source` field to Pardot form to make it work.
+    * You have to make sure you don't use same name in form already.

 ### Popup